-There is a $40.00 annual fee at the end of the first, second, and third years.
+There is a $40.00 annual maintenance fee at the end of the first, second, and third years.
 Then the credential holder must be recertified.
-The annual fee provides ongoing access for the online logging of continuing education clock hours.
-A late fee of $35.00 will be charged for not renewing a credential in a timely manner.
+A late fee of $35.00 will be charged for not maintaining a credential in a timely manner.
 Recertification will be automatic if fees are paid annually and sufficient clock hours have been earned.

 Credential holders are required to obtain qualified continuing education.
 These are available in a variety of ways and costs.
-Coming soon - a CEU qualification chart and a detailed Continuing Education Manual.
+Please view the Credentialing Commission's 2018 Continuing Education Manual.

 Optional Fee - for NCDA members only:

 If you have received a NCDA Credential through the NCDA Credentialing Commission, you are eligible to market your services on the NCDA "Need Career Help" section of the website.
 This is optional and costs $35/annually.
 Your name, email and website will be listed in our online directory along with your credential title.
 Website visitors may search and then contact you to get career help.
 Sign up when you receive your welcome email or maintenance notice.